Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment details

-For other experiments, we employed a more rigorous evaluation procedure.
-During training, we saved 10 evenly spaced model checkpoints, selected the top three checkpoints based on their validation set performance, and evaluated each on the test set.
-The final performance metric for each experimental condition was calculated as the average of these three checkpoints.
-This strategy was chosen because the performance differences in these experiments are often subtle and susceptible to randomness in the training process.
-Averaging across multiple top checkpoints helps smooth out training noise, enhances the robustness and sensitivity of the evaluation, and more accurately reflects the true differences under various experimental settings.
-Additionally, this method reduces the impact of chance results, making our experimental conclusions more reliable and representative.
+\begin{itemize}[leftmargin=*] \item \textbf{Selecting the model checkpoint with best performance on the validation set for evaluation} This approach is employed for the GRPO-based training experiments shown in Table~\ref{tab:general_vision_results_blank},~\ref{tab:gameqa_results_blank},~\ref{tab:gameqa_results_difficulty} and the SFT experiments detailed in Appendix~\ref{sec:sft_experiments}.
+We saved 10 evenly spaced model checkpoints and \textbf{evaluated the model that achieved the best performance on the validation set.} The validation set was created by splitting 1\% of the training data.
+It was found that the selected model was generally the final model in the training process.
+This approach efficiently and directly reflects the ultimate performance of our methods in practical scenarios. \item \textbf{Evaluating the top three model checkpoints based on the validation set performance and averaging the evaluation results} This is employed for the comparative training shown in Table~\ref{tab:model_performance_grpo} and the analytic experiments of Section~\ref{sec:game_diversity_scale}, Appendix~\ref{sec:more_results_on_diversity} and Appendix~\ref{app_sec:data_difficulty_ablation}.
+This approach was chosen because the performance differences are often subtle and susceptible to randomness in the training process.
+Averaging across multiple top checkpoints helps smooth out training noise, enhances the robustness and sensitivity of the evaluation, and more accurately reflects the differences under various experimental settings.
+This method also reduces the impact of chance results, making our experimental conclusions more reliable and representative. \end{itemize}